 The 10 Best Basin Wrenches

-This wiki has been updated 13 times since it was first published in June of 2019.
+This wiki has been updated 18 times since it was first published in June of 2019.
 If you need to install a sink in the bathroom this weekend, forget about using those old channel-locks and grab one of these basin wrenches instead.
 They clamp onto nuts and bolts securely and don't require a lot of clearance in order to turn, allowing you to navigate the tight spaces under your fixtures.
 They're so easy to use, you may just decide to remodel the kitchen while you're at it.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes